-Grouping by Reason sorts all CTAs by their CTA Reason (e.g., Bugs Risk, Implementation Risk, Support Risk, Product Risk, etc.).
+Grouping by Reason sorts all CTAs by their CTA Reason.
+For example, Bugs Risk, Implementation Risk, Support Risk, Product Risk, etc.

 Sort by Name

-- In the Cockpit List View, click the column header you wish to sort the data.
+In the Cockpit List View, click the column header you wish to sort the data to sort CTAs.

 Use Star Option to Escalate Customer Risks

-To Star a CTA, click the star icon adjacent to the CTA Name.
+Click the star icon adjacent to the CTA Name to mark CTA important.